Children are at the heart of everything we do and Christ is the light that guides us. John 8:12

 - Wider strategies

-Please open the attachment at the bottom of the page to see a breakdown of current and projected spending for 2022-23 to 2025-26 (3 year strategy statement).
+Please open the attachment at the bottom of the page to see view our current Pupil Premium Strategy Statement.

 The designated lead person for Pupil Premium funding is Mrs Lisa Downing (Deputy Headteacher).